ikzelf/my-zabbix-templates/pgbackrest/README.md

-import the template, linkt to the pgbackrest server
+import the template, link to the pgbackrest server template "pgbackrest server-v5.xml" is meant for zabbix-v5

 put pgbackrest_zabbix.sh in ~pgbackrest/bin/
+pgbackrest_zabbix.sh is tested with
+  . jq-1.5
+  . pgbackrest-2.36

 Use crontab to schedule pgbackrest_zabbix.sh